eviltwin/Zappa/README.md

                "event_source": {
                     "arn":  "arn:aws:sqs:us-east-1:12341234:your-queue-name-arn",
                     "batch_size": 10, // Maximum: 10 for FIFO and 10,000 for Standard.
 Use 1 to trigger immediate processing
+                    "report_batch_item_failures": false, // Default is false.
+Set true if your handler returns a `batchItemFailures` field, so only the failed messages become visible again
+                    "maximum_concurrency": 10, // Optional.
+Caps the number of concurrent Lambda invocations for this queue.
+Minimum: 2
                     "enabled": true // Default is false
                }
            }